petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments/auto-deploying-fragments.md

     unzip liferay-a2f8.zip
     ```

-1. Compress the Fragment project's Set and its deployment descriptor into a ZIP file:
+1. Compress the fragment project's set and its deployment descriptor into a ZIP file:

     ```bash
     cd liferay-a2f8